 - To ensure that personal data are appropriately treated and protected.

-- Anonymised data and access security – For respondents anonymization techniques are used to protect respondents’ personal data as part of its data collection operations so that access is restricted to its fieldwork teams in its operations units solely on a need to know basis.*
+- Anonymized data and access security – For respondents, anonymization techniques are used to protect respondents’ personal data as part of its data collection operations so that access is restricted to its fieldwork teams in its operations units solely on a need-to-know basis.*

-- The same policy applies for customer provided samples, online panellists and off-line respondents.
+- The same policy applies to customer-provided samples, online panelists, and offline respondents.

 *ICC/Esomar International Code on Market, Opinion and Social Research and Data Analytics (https://www.esomar.org/what-we-do/code-guidelines)

-For our employees The access to employees’ personal data is strictly limited to the relevant staff in charge of human resources management.
+For our employees, access to employees’ personal data is strictly limited to the relevant staff in charge of human resources management.

-FMR GLOBAL HEALTH implemented various encryption solutions, notably on all employees’ laptops as well as databases containing special (sensitive) categories of personal data such as data concerning health, political opinions, etc.
+FMR GLOBAL HEALTH implemented various encryption solutions, notably on all employees’ laptops and databases containing special (sensitive) categories of personal data, such as data concerning health, political opinions, etc.

-Contractual measures were put in place for cross border data transfers.
-When a data transfer is required in a country recognized as not having an adequate level of data protection, FMR ensures that EU Standard Contractual Clauses are in place, implementing appropriate technical and organisational measures for the protection of the personal data.
+Contractual measures were put in place for cross-border data transfers.
+When a data transfer is required in a country recognized as not having an adequate level of data protection, FMR ensures that EU Standard Contractual Clauses are in place, implementing appropriate technical and organizational measures for protecting personal data.

-- Carry out interviews, face-to-face, in studio, online (web-assisted), over the phone or in-field
+- Carry out interviews face-to-face, in the studio, online (web-assisted), over the phone or in-field

 - Simultaneous translation or voice-over